coursera-VRSpecialization/smeerws-ARVR-Studio/README.md

 ### Project description:
 This project is part of the coursera course *3D Models for Virtual Reality*.
-It showcases several facets of my work with Virtual Reality (VR).
+It showcases several facets of my work with Virtual Reality (VR), such as 3D modeling with VR Tools, development and programming.
-In a factory environment you will experience VR artwork I've made with VR Software, such as, Tilt Brush, Quill, Medium, Blocks etc. Furthermore, traditional videos made based on VR artwork, and development work I've done in this field with Unity.
+Therefore I've created a factory environment.
+Within this environment you will experience artwork I've made with VR Software, such as 3D models made with Tilt Brush, Quill, Medium, Blocks etc. You will see traditional 2D videos I've made in VR for others, as well as development work I've done in this field with Unity.

 ### Development platform:
 Windows 10, Unity 2019.1.14f1,